Shared Leadership: The Debate and Its Impact on Team Processes

 Some question whether it genuinely impacts team dynamics or if it's just another passing trend in management theory.

-Yet, numerous studies suggest that shared leadership isn’t just a buzzword—it’s a significant predictor of effective team processes.
+Yet, many studies suggest that shared leadership isn’t just a buzzword—it’s a significant predictor of effective team processes.

 But what does this mean for teams’ day-to-day functioning and overall success?